-Operating profit before amortization of goodwill and tax of £162 million was 6% ahead of 2002.
-The increase primarily reflects lower DAC amortization for variable annuity products, and higher fee and other income, offset by higher market value adjustment payments, higher average bond losses and the loss on Curian.
+Operating profit (based on long-term investment returns) before amortization of goodwill, exceptional items and tax of £162 million in 2003 was 6% ahead of 2002.
+The increase primarily reflected lower DAC amortization for variable annuity products, and higher fee and other income, offset by higher market value adjustment payments, higher average bond losses and the loss on Curian.
 The fall in variable annuity DAC amortization in 2003 was primarily due to improved market performance.
 In 2002, the effect of poor equity market performance was to lower expected future profits in the variable annuity book to the level where the variable annuity DAC asset was impaired and a write-off was required.
 No such impairment write-off of variable annuity DAC was required in 2003.